woosting/linux/contents/block-devices/flash-drives/partition_clearing/partition_clearing.md

 	: 1
 	```

-	> _Note: This partition will be removed irretrievably once all changes are written to disk!_
+	> _CAUTION: This partition will be removed irretrievably once all changes are written to disk!_

 1. Mark a next partition for deletion (fdisk should automatically select the next partition):